Prison deaths mount in El Salvador’s gang crackdown

 Gallegos said he expected the state of exception will continue for another six months — long enough, he said, to lock up all the 30,000 gang members he believes remain at large.

-They should be kept behind bars for as long as possible, said Gallegos, who is also a proponent of the death penalty in El Salvador.
+They should be kept behind bars for as long as possible, said Gallegos, who is also a proponent of the death penalty.
 “They can’t be rehabilitated, there’s no reinsertion.”

 Henry Joya lived in a single room in Luz, a San Salvador neighborhood notorious for its gangs.
 Henry and Jesús had been there for some 35 years, and Henry was a well-known figure, polite and friendly.
 Neighbors would give him small sums for taking out their trash and cleaning their yards.